-Mamiya are without a doubt up there with your Hasselblads when it comes to delivering the goods with their medium format cameras.
-After picking up a cheap M645J kit off Ebay I spied another interesting camera, the Press Universal.
+Mamiya is without a doubt up there with your Hasselblads when it comes to delivering the goods with their medium format cameras.
+After picking up a cheap M645J kit off eBay I spied another interesting camera, the Press Universal.
 After some research (which involved wading through hundreds of images on peoples Flickr pages) I discovered what this camera could offer.

-What I love about the camera is it’s interchangeable back system allowing (via three different adaptors M, K and G.) you to use 6×7, 6×9, Polaroid and 4×5 cut film backs not just from Mamiya but Graflok too.
-With the addition of an insert you can also shoot 6×6 and 6×4.5 on the K mount 6×9 back which really covers all of the medium format sizes.
+What I love about the camera is it’s an interchangeable back system allowing (via three different adaptors M, K, and G.) you to use 6×7, 6×9, Polaroid and 4×5 cut film backs not just from Mamiya but Graflok too.
+With the addition of an insert, you can also shoot 6×6 and 6×4.5 on the K mount 6×9 back which really covers all of the medium format sizes.

 My set up came with two spacers for close up/macro shots as well as additional backs all for £250, it is in mint condition and I was confident with the purchase after e-mailing the seller frequently regarding how it was used and how often.
 Be warned it is heavy and is probably not best suited to street photography (although it’s one of William Eggleston’s favored cameras) but really shines when it comes to urban and landscape shots.

 Take a look at the gallery and see for yourself, the images are super sharp with stunning detail.
 I’m stoked to have this camera in my collection, when I’m home it’s my medium camera of choice.

 This camera review was written by Community member mattydk.